liusylab/NIPT-human-genetics/README.md

 Module 2: SNP detection and allele frequency estimation with BaseVar
 --------------------------------------------------------------------

-You can adhere to the guidelines provided [here](./basevar) to install **BaseVar** before proceeding with the subsequent steps.
+You can adhere to the guidelines and examples provided [here](./basevar) to install **BaseVar** before proceeding with the subsequent steps.
 This ensures that the installation process is completed successfully, enabling you to carry out the following procedures seamlessly.

 **Bash script for this module [module2_basevar.sh](./example/bin/module2.basevar.sh)**